 “Start the day with road safety.
 It is everyone’s responsibility”

-Cobar Shire Council’s Engineering department play an active role alongside the Roads & Maritime Service (RMS) to deliver safer roads, improve roadside environments and work to reduce the incidence and severity of casualties in the area.
+Cobar Shire Council’s Engineering department plays an active role alongside the Roads & Maritime Service (RMS) to deliver safer roads, improve roadside environments and work to reduce the incidence and severity of casualties in the area.
 In addition, Council continuously works with Local Emergency responders and community groups and stakeholders to monitor, develop, and implement practical solutions to help reduce road incidents.
 The safe road initiatives that are implemented are identified in the NSW Road Safety Strategy 2012-2022.

 This approach takes a holistic view of the road transport system and the interactions among the key components of that system;